luanths/notes/_posts/2020-08-29-abstractions.md

 build systems viewed in this way.

-I'm interested in the task description in its own right as an abstraction for computational graphs.
-I think something similar to that, where you have a mapping from keys to expressions that can depend on other keys using an applicative interface, could be the basis for an embedded DSL for writing probabilistic graphical models.
+I'm interested in the task description in its own right as an abstraction for describing computational graphs.
+I think the idea of having a mapping from keys to expressions, where the expressions can depend on other keys using an applicative interface, could be the basis for an embedded DSL for probabilistic graphical models.

 ## Incremental state machines and the arrow calculus